eclipse-archived/ceylon-lang.org/documentation/1.0/reference/interoperability/java-from-ceylon.md

 parameters and return values optional or not.
 The same is true when implementing JavaBean properties (as Ceylon attributes).

+## Using Java annotations on Ceylon declarations

+Ceylon annotations differ from Java annotations in an important respect:
+Ceylon requires an annotation constructor to be invoked at the declaration being annotated.
+Java doesn't have the concept of an annotation constructor, so for each Java annotation type we pretend there's a corresponding annotation constructor (whose name is the same as the annotation type name, but with a lower cased initial letter), which can be `import`ed:

+    import javax.annotation{generated,
+        postConstruct,
+        preDestroy,
+        resource,
+        Resource {
+            AuthenticationType{
+                application=\iAPPLICATION
+            }
+        }
+    }

+These annotation constructors can then be used in the same way as normal Ceylon annotation constructors

+    class Foo() {
+        postConstruct
+        shared void afterConstrution() {}
+    }

+Invocations of these synthetic annotation constructors support Java enumeration elements and class literals (using `Declaration` reference expressions):

+    class Bar() {
+        resource{
+            name="tom";
+            authenticationType=application;
+            type=`AnnotationInterop`;
+        }
+        annotationTakingClass(`class Bar`)
+        shared variable String tom = "";
+    }

 ## Importing JDK modules <!-- m4 -->

 The Java JDK is not imported by default anymore since Milestone 4, which means you need to import